Aerosmith

 Perry and Whitford returned to Aerosmith in 1984.
 After a comeback tour, they recorded Done with Mirrors (1985), which did not meet commercial expectations.
 It was not until a 1986 collaboration with rap group Run–D.M.C. on a remake of "Walk This Way", and the band's multi-platinum album, Permanent Vacation (1987), that they regained their previous level of popularity.
 In the late 1980s and 1990s, the band won numerous awards for music from the multi-platinum albums Pump (1989), Get a Grip (1993), and Nine Lives (1997), while they embarked on their most extensive concert tours to date.
 Their biggest hits during this period included "Dude (Looks Like a Lady)", "Angel", "Rag Doll", "Love in an Elevator", "Janie's Got a Gun", "What it Takes", "Livin' on the Edge", "Cryin'", and "Crazy".
 The band also filmed popular music videos and made notable appearances in television, film, and video games.
-In 1998, they achieved their first number-one hit with "I Don't Want to Miss a Thing" from Armageddons soundtrack and the following year, their roller coaster attraction opened at Walt Disney World.
+In 1998, they achieved their first number-one hit with "I Don't Want to Miss a Thing" from the Armageddon soundtrack and the following year, their roller coaster attraction opened at Walt Disney World.
 Their comeback has been described as one of the most remarkable and spectacular in rock history.
 Additional albums Just Push Play (which included the hit "Jaded"), Honkin' on Bobo (a collection of blues covers), and Music from Another Dimension! followed in 2001, 2004, and 2012, respectively.
 In 2008, they released Guitar Hero: Aerosmith, which is considered to be the best-selling band-centric video game.
 From 2019 to 2022, the band had a concert residency in Las Vegas, which was interrupted from 2020 to 2021 due to the COVID-19 pandemic.
-After Tyler suffered and failed to recover from a vocal injury in 2023 during the third date of their farewell tour, Aerosmith retired from touring in 2024, though they still occasionally play one-off shows and have not ruled out recording new music.
+After Tyler suffered and failed to recover from a vocal injury in 2023 during the third date of their farewell tour, Aerosmith retired from touring in 2024, though they still occasionally play one-off shows.
+The band released its first new music in thirteen years on the collaborative EP with Yungblud, One More Time, in 2025.